Frequently Asked Questions: Azumo Front Light Panel

 FLP is short for “Front Light Panel”, a very thin film that acts as the light source when laminated on top of a reflective display.
 This film is transparent, ultra thin (50um), and flexible.

-What displays are compatible with the FLEx FLP?
+What displays are compatible with the Azumo FLP?

 Reflective and memory-in-pixel LCD displays, e-paper displays, and various flexible displays with reflective qualities.